 "We want to absolutely ensure that we have a strong Jewish community in the future," said Smith.
 In addition to Jewish Family Service, the Smiths have also left legacy gifts to the Jewish Federation of Cincinnati, Federation of Jewish Men's Clubs, Hebrew Union College national archives, Adath Israel, Cedar Village Retirement Community, and the Seeing Eye Dog Program for the Blind in Israel.
 The generosity of Gary and Leah will help create a brighter future for the next generation in the Jewish Community.

-Nathan and Marcie Bachrach
+Marcie and Nathan Bachrach

 Kitzi and Bruce Baker

-Bob z"l and Irene Block
+Bob z'l and Irene Block

 Susan Brenner and Steven Mombach

-Craig and Fran Coleman
+Craig and Frances Coleman

-Malcolm and Adell z"l Coleman
+Malcolm and Adell z'l Coleman